ForomePlatform/anfisa/doc/dev/adm/install.rst

 ..

-        Settings define addresses of four different kinds of requests to Driud.
+        Settings define addresses of four different kinds of requests to Druid.
         Settings are configured for Druid version v.0.17.0.

 ::